bitcrypt0/rafflhub/public/RAFFLHUB_PROTOCOL_DOCUMENTATION.md

 A: Yes, NFTs from external collections can be approved by protocol operators and used as prizes in raffles, subject to approval and verification.

 **Q: How are prizes distributed to winners?**
-A: Prizes are automatically distributed when winners call the `claimPrize()` function.
-The process is secure and requires no manual intervention.
+A: Prizes are distributed when individual winners call the `claimPrize()` function.
+The process is secure and trustless.

 ### Business Questions